 10. Plan my Day (3 mins)

-I break down my day in 30 minute increments using the Self Journal, enter any calls or appointments I have, and then schedule out my tasks for the day.
-I be sure to always put the most important (coincidentally usually the least enjoyable) first so that I ensure it gets done.
+I break down my day in 30-minute increments using the Self Journal, enter any calls or appointments I have, and then schedule my tasks for the day.
+I will be sure to always put the most important (coincidentally usually the least enjoyable) first so that I ensure it gets done.

-I try to never book any meetings or appointments until late in the after lunch as my mornings are when I get most of my work done.
+I try to never book any meetings or appointments until late after lunch as my mornings are when I get most of my work done.